antirez/sds/README.md

 output> 59
 ```

-NOTE: SDS Low level API use cammelCase in order to warn you that you are playing with the fire.
+NOTE: SDS Low level API use camelCase in order to warn you that you are playing with the fire.

 Manual modifications of SDS strings
 ---